Follow Us:

 External clinical experts - Who are they?
 What is there role?

 External Clinical Experts are clinical professionals who have expertise in the subject device, chosen and trained by the Notified Body (NB) for the assessment of Clinical Evaluation.
-They provide advice to the NB with respect to the regulations, guidance, common specifications, and harmonized standards.
+They provide advice to the NB concerning the regulations, guidance, common specifications, and harmonized standards.